 This talk is the fourth talk in a series about "The impact of the GDPR in the Higher Education sector".
-You can view the other talks by following this link.

 General Data Protection Regulation (GDPR) is an European Union (EU) regulation intended to strengthen and unify data protection for all individuals within the EU.
 The enforcement date is 25th May 2018, at which time organisations in non-compliance will face heavy fines.

 What will that mean for Higher Education Institutes (HEI) and other public institutions that need to deal with students' and prospects' personal data on a daily basis?

 These and other questions were the focus of an event organised by FULL FABRIC, where a series of subject matter experts explain the impacts and the opportunities created by this regulation.

 This is the fourth video in a series of six, with David Erdos, a lecturer in Law and the Open Society at the Faculty of Law in the University of Cambridge, and his research focus on data protection and the interface between data protection and freedom of expression.

 This video was filmed at FULL FABRIC's conference The Impact of the GDPR in Higher Education.
 The event was held at Imperial College London on 22 June 2017 as part of London EdTech Week.